Skip to content Skip to navigation menu

 step by step

-If you require some additional security to an internal or external door, adding a pair of security door bolts will do just that.
+If you require some additional security to an internal door or external door, adding a pair of security door bolts will do just that.
 Here’s how to install security door bolts:

 2018-Wickes-How-To-Fit-Door-Locks-Security-Bolt-1.jpg